 The combined contract value of the ICU and radiology equipment was Sh27.8 billion, equivalent to at least 60 per cent of the total contract value of the project.

-Other firms awarded the tenders were Shenzhen Mindray Biomedical Electronics Co (China) and subcontractor Megascope Healthcare Ltd (Kenya) for Lot 1.
+Other firms awarded the tenders were Shenzhen Mindray Biomedical Electronics Co (China).

 Esteem Industries Inc. (India) and subcontractor Debra Ltd (Kenya) secured Lot 2.